How to Choose the Amount of Coverage You Need for Term Insurance

 Human existence is unpredictable, and the loss of the family's primary breadwinner can cause significant upheaval in the family's daily lives.
 A term plan is a great way to create a safety net for your finances if such a situation arises.

 Unquestionably, term insurance is essential, but the real question is how much insurance you should purchase.
-Industry experts frequently advise this straightforward formula: 15 to 20 times your annual salary should be covered by term insurance.
+Industry experts frequently advise this straightforward formula: 15–20 times your annual salary should be covered by term insurance.
 So, for instance, if your yearly income is 10,000, you should obtain coverage for at least Rs.
 1.5 crore.
 But, there are nuances to selecting an appropriate life cover for yourself.

 How Much Life Cover Do You Need?